jethermasidong/cit17-finals/README.md

 # Primal Tutoring Services

 A web-based tutoring system built with PHP and MySQL, featuring user management, scheduling, bookings, and reviews.
+It is built for online and onsite tutoring service.

 ## Features